 - (15) Service providers seeking to benefit from an exemption under Directive 2007/64/EC often do not consult authorities on whether their activities are covered or exempted under that Directive but rely on their own assessments.
 It appears that some exemptions may have been used by payment service providers to redesign business models so that the payment activities offered would be outside the scope of that Directive.
 This may result in increased risks for payment service users and diverging conditions for payment service providers in the internal market.
-Service providers should therefore be obliged to notify certain activities to the competent authorities, to ensure a homogenous interpretation of the rules throughout the internal market. - (16) It is important to include a requirement for potential payment service providers to notify their intention to provide activities in the framework of a limited network if the volume of payment transactions is above a certain threshold.
-Competent authorities should examine and take a motivated decision on the basis of the criteria set out in Article 3(k) whether those activities can be considered activities provided in the framework of a limited network. - (17) The new rules should follow the approach taken in Directive 2007/64/EC, covering all types of electronic payment services.
-It is therefore still not appropriate that the new rules apply to services where the transfer of funds from the payer to the payee or their transport is executed solely in bank notes and coins or where the transfer is based on a paper cheque, paper-based bill of exchange, promissory note or other instrument, paper-based vouchers or cards drawn upon a payment service provider or other party with a view to placing funds at the disposal of the payee. - (17a) A payment initiation service is a service provided by a third party payment service provider to a payer which aims at enabling the payer to provide comfort to a payee that the funds necessary for a specific payment transaction are available on the account, that the payment order is made and that it will be treated without discrimination vis-à-vis other payment orders.
-This aims at incentivising the payee to release the good or deliver the service without undue delay The ASPSP's non re-usable personalised security credentials are used for secure transaction authentication either directly by the payer or through the third party payment service provider.
+Service providers should therefore be obliged to notify certain activities to the competent authorities, to ensure a homogenous interpretation of the rules throughout the internal market. - (16) It is important to include a requirement for potential payment service providers to notify the activities they provide in the framework of a limited network on the basis of the criteria set out in Article 3(k) i) and ii) if the value of payment transactions is above a certain threshold.
+Competent authorities shall verify whether the activities notified actually fall under Article 3(k) i) or ii) and shall accordingly inform the EBA. - (17) The new rules should follow the approach taken in Directive 2007/64/EC, covering all types of electronic payment services.
+It is therefore still not appropriate that the new rules apply to services where the transfer of funds from the payer to the payee or their transport is executed solely in bank notes and coins or where the transfer is based on a paper cheque, paper-based bill of exchange, promissory note or other instrument, paper-based vouchers or cards drawn upon a payment service provider or other party with a view to placing funds at the disposal of the payee.